-Elips Life AG, referred to as elipsLife, is an insurance company located and incorporated under the laws of Liechtenstein and regulated by the Finanzmarktaufsicht Liechtenstein (FMA), Landstrasse 109, Postfach 2799490 Vaduz (Liechtenstein).
+Elips Life AG, referred to as elipsLife, is an insurance company located and incorporated under the laws of Liechtenstein and regulated by the Finanzmarktaufsicht Liechtenstein (FMA), Landstrasse 109, Postfach 279 9490 Vaduz (Liechtenstein).
 PricewaterhouseCoopers (PwC)1 is serving as external auditor for elipsLife. elipsLife underwrites the following material lines of business: life and non-life insurance.

-elipsLife operates in Europe.
+1 PriceWaterhouseCoopers AG, Birchstrasse 160, 8050 Zurich, Switzerland elipsLife operates in Europe.
 The European headquarter is located in Ruggell, Liechtenstein, with branch offices in Switzerland (Zurich), the Netherlands (Hoofddorp) and Italy (Milan).
-In accordance with the principle of freedom to provide services, elipsLife also operates in Belgium.
+In accordance with the principle of freedom to provide services, the Dutch Branch of elipsLife also operates in Belgium.

-With effect from 1 July 2022, Swiss Life International has successfully completed the acquisition of elipsLife from Swiss Re.
-From that date, elipsLife belongs to the Swiss Life Group and is ultimately fully owned by Swiss Life Holding AG, as shown in the holding structure in the figure below.
-The Swiss Life Group is under the supervision of the Swiss Financial Market Supervisory Authority FINMA.
+elipsLife is part of the Swiss Life Group and is ultimately fully owned by Swiss Life Holding AG, as shown in the holding structure in the figure below.
+The Swiss Life Group is under the supervision of the Swiss Financial Market Supervisory Authority FINMA2.